MC1200058 – (Updated) Microsoft Defender for Office 365: Admins can block external users in Microsoft Teams from Defender Portal

 Direct effects for Operations**

-Blocking External Users
+Blocking External Users in Teams

-- roles: Security Admin, Project Manager
+- roles: Security Admins, End Users

 - references: https://learn.microsoft.com/microsoft-365/security/office-365-security/tenant-allow-block-list, https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=542189